wiredtiger44/SQLServerCodingStandards/README.md

     ```

 <a name="StoredProcedureNames"></a><a name="3.3"></a>
   - [3.3](#storedProcedureNames) **Stored Procedure names**: Stored Procedure names should be prefixed with "sp" (no underscore).
-Names should start with main table or object being referenced in rpcedure.
+Names should start with main table or object being referenced in procedure.

     > Why?
 Standardizing names helps differentiate them from other types of objects.

     ```code
     /* bad - name does not start with sp.
-Doesn't reference main table */ ALTER Procedure [dbo].[Search] @BnftPlanSK BIGINT= NULL
+Doesn't reference main table.  */ ALTER Procedure [dbo].[Search] @BnftPlanSK BIGINT= NULL

     /* good - name does start with sp.
 Does reference main table */